 This month, the Renewable Energy Institute (REI) delivered Renewable Energy training to energy distribution company SGN, providing an essential update on the latest Renewable Energy technologies.
 SGN’s Hydrogen 100 project aims to reduce carbon output and progress towards the 2050 UK carbon target by reducing greenhouse gas emissions to 80% of 1990 levels.

-The EEC is proud to promote knowledge sharing and best practice in relation to all Green Energy Technologies, and works with Leading Experts, universities and associations worldwide, including the United Nations UNEP, to distribute the latest research, information and training to individuals around the world.
-As the Renewable Energy industry continues to grow rapidly, organisations and professionals are equipping themselves with expert training from the EEC in order to take advantage of the latest opportunities in the sector.
+The REI is proud to promote knowledge sharing and best practice in relation to all Green Energy Technologies, and works with Leading Experts, universities and associations worldwide, including the United Nations UNEP, to distribute the latest research, information and training to individuals around the world.
+As the Renewable Energy industry continues to grow rapidly, organisations and professionals are equipping themselves with expert training from the REI in order to take advantage of the latest opportunities in the sector.

 “The course has developed my understanding into more specifically how renewables operate: I liked all the examples that supported the information.”

 The REI’s expert lecturer detailed how SGN can use Renewable Energy technologies to reduce the carbon output of heating in the UK, drawing on his decades of experience in the Renewable Energy industry.
 Mark Wheeldon, SGN Hydrogen Programme Manager, noted, “The course tutor and materials were excellent: the course was well delivered and enjoyable.”
 The Renewable Energy Institute is the leading provider of Renewable Energy courses in the UK, and has welcomed course participants from organisations including Amazon, the BBC, KPMG and the Ford Motor Company.